112-Page Personal-Injury Law Firm WordPress Build in 116 Days — White-Label Delivery for a US Marketing Agency

 The Craft of a Build

 112 URLs across 9 templates, built to Figma desktop and mobile specs — 83 of those pages on a single Individual Practice Areas template, applied once per practice area, sub-area, and jurisdiction page across the firm’s full service tree.
-The agency delivered the template library, the sitemap, and the per-row hour estimate; we mapped every URL to its assigned template and held the 66-hour budget across a 116-day build-and-feedback cycle.
+The agency delivered the template library and the sitemap.
+We scoped the per-row hours, mapped every URL to its assigned template, and held the 66-hour budget across a 116-day build-and-feedback cycle.

 Snapshot